 - Add a tablespoon of instant coffee to your glass.
 Add about the same amount of hot water and stir.

-- Add a splash of cold water.
+- Add the cold water.
 This cools everything down and helps ensure all of the ice doesn't melt immediately.

 - Add the ice.
 I fill my glass to the top.